 - Exams.
 Exams will be a combination of different types of questions, including some problem-solving questions concerning real-world postharvest problems.

-Active learning assignments.
+- Active learning assignments.
 Active learning assignments will be created to provide students with hands-on experience for some of the concepts discussed in the course.
 An example of an active learning assignment includes a description of an experimental design so students can set up an experiment at home that is related to the concepts learned in lectures.
-Forms will be developed for students to collect data.
+Other active learning assignments might involve a real-world postharvest problem and students will be asked toresolve the issue.
 Reports will be submitted through the course management website.
-Other active learning assignments might involve a real-world postharvest problem and students will be asked to resolve the issue.
 The due date of each assignment will be announced on the course management system.
-Ten points will be deducted for every day past the due date.

 |1||An overview of postharvest losses|

 |2||Role of respiration in postharvest losses|